zefj/humaans-cli/README.md

 - No easy access to total time clocked today
 - No sum of hours clocked in a period

+This helps interact with the platform when you're comfortable with the command line.

 # Usage

 <!-- usage -->

 ```sh-session
 $ npm install -g humaans-cli
 $ humaans COMMAND